open-contracting-extensions/ocds_organizationClassification_extension/README.md

 # Organization classification

-Adds an array of Classification objects to Organization.details in order to categorize organizations.
+Adds an array of classification objects to a party's details in order to categorize organizations.

 ## Legal context